joshumax/joshumax.github.io/_posts/2017-06-08-how-torch-broke-ls.md

 ![Imgur](http://i.imgur.com/gyjiEwD.png)

-Then I went to `cd` into the newly-extracted firmware directory, and that's where is all went wrong...
+Then I went to `cd` into the newly-extracted firmware directory, and that's where it all went wrong...

 <!--description-->